valentinvogt/npde-summary/src/chapters/11.typ

   Then the *numerical domain of dependence* is given by
   $ D_h^(-) (x_j , t_k) := { (x_n , t_l) in bb(R) times [0 , t_k] : j - m (k - l) lt.eq n lt.eq j + m (k - l) } $
 ]
-$fvH$ is an operator which gives $bmu$ at the next timestep.
+$fvH$ is an operator which gives $bmu$ at the next time-step.
 It incorporates both the numerical flux and the Runge--Kutta method.
 If we have a first-order time integrator and the numerical flux function is $F=F(mu_(j-m), dots.h, mu_(j+m))$, then $fvH = fvH(mu_(j-m), dots.h, mu_(j+m))$.